microsoft/PowerToys/doc/releases/tests-checklist-template.md

 - [ ] Snap a window to zones 1-2, change the layout (the window will be snapped to zone 1), then return back to the previous layout, verify the window snapped to 1-2 zones.
 - [ ] Disable `During zone layout changes, windows assigned to a zone will match new size/positions`, snap window to zone 1, change layout, verify window didn't change its size/position

-Enable `Move newly created windows to their last known zone`, snap a window to a zone, close this window.
+Enable `Move newly created windows to their last known zone`.
-- [ ] Reopen the window on the same monitor, verify it snapped to its zone.
+- [ ] Snap a window to the primary monitor, close and reopen the window.
+Verify it's snapped to its zone.
-- [ ] Disable `Move newly created windows to the current active monitor`.
-Reopen the window on another monitor, verify it snapped to its zone on the monitor where it was snapped.
+- [ ] Snap a window to zones on the primary and secondary monitors.
+Close and reopen the app.
+Verify it's snapped to the zone on the active monitor.
-- [ ] Snap the window of the same app to a zone on another monitor, close and reopen the window, verify it snapped to its zone on the active monitor.
+- [ ] Snap a window to the secondary monitor (use a different app or unsnap the window from the zone on the primary monitor), close and reopen the window.
+Verify it's snapped to its zone.
-- [ ] Disable `Move newly created windows to their last known zone`, reopen the snapped window, verify it's opened in its default position or in the position where it was closed after unsnapping.

 - [ ] Snap a window, turn off FancyZones, move that window, turn FZ on.
 Verify window returned to its zone.
 - [ ] Move unsnapped window to a secondary monitor, switch virtual desktop and return back.
 Verify window didn't change its position and size.
 - [ ] Snap a window, then resize it (it's still snapped, but doesn't fit the zone).
 Switch the virtual desktop and return back, verify window didn't change its size.